ucan-wg/spec/README.md

 ## 4.1 Superuser

-The superuser action MUST be denoted `*`.
+The superuser ability MUST be denoted `*`.
 This is the maximum ability and may be applied to any resource (it is the "top" ability).

 This is useful in several cases, for example: